Juicatron/Voice-Controller/README.md

 - settings.py: Manages application settings.
 - setup.py: Sets up the environment by installing dependencies and creating configuration files.
 - keyword_mappings.py: Manages keyword mappings and their display in the GUI.
 - settings.json: Configuration file for application settings.
+(Created when the program is run)
 - keyword_mappings.json: Configuration file for keyword mappings.
+(Created when the program is run)

 ## Troubleshooting:
 ### Running the Script